rjsf-team/react-jsonschema-form/README.md

 This component follows [JSON Schema](http://json-schema.org/documentation.html) specs.
 Due to the limitation of form widgets, there are some exceptions as follows:

 * `additionalItems` keyword for arrays
-    This keyword works when `items` is an array. `additionalItems: true` is not supported because there's no widget to represent a item of any type.
+    This keyword works when `items` is an array. `additionalItems: true` is not supported because there's no widget to represent an item of any type.
 In this case it will be treated as no additional items allowed. `additionalItems` being a valid schema is supported.

 ## Troubleshooting